Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/strangler-pattern.md

 ---
 Title: Strangler pattern
 Slug: strangler-pattern
-Lead: strangler-pattern
+Lead: Replace refactored code with new microservices to migrate gradually.
-Description: This pattern is used to migrate functionality from an older app to a new one
+Description: This pattern is used to migrate functionality from an older app to a new one.
 Tags:
   - Architecture
   - Patterns